-GALA Choruses, Inc. was incorporated on July 26, 1983 and is now the leading association committed to serving the GLBT choral movement.
+GALA Choruses, Inc. was incorporated on July 26, 1983.
 Our beginnings can be traced back to 1975 with formation of Philadelphia’s Anna Crusis Women's Choir, followed in rapid succession by the formation the Stonewall Chorale, the San Francisco Gay Men's Chorus, and choruses in New York City, Dallas, Los Angeles, Seattle, Chicago, Vancouver and other cities.
-Today, there are over 180 member choruses located throughout North America, Europe, South America, Africa, and Australia.

 1975 - Anna Crusis Women's Choir, GALA Choruses' most-tenured member chorus, formed in Philadelphia.